nginxinc/kubernetes-ingress/examples/ingress-resources/path-regex/README.md

 - **=** : Equal sign modifier (annotation value ``exact``) - the location is considered a match if the request URI exactly matches the location provided.

-## Path-Regex Annotation in Ingress Types
+## Path-Regex Annotation in Simple Ingress Type

 ### Example 1: Case Sensitive RegEx